 Our ability to make payments on and to refinance our indebtedness, to fund planned capital expenditures and to satisfy our other capital and commercial commitments will depend on our ability to generate cash flow in the future.
 Our ability to refinance our indebtedness is also subject to the availability of the credit markets, which in recent periods have been extremely volatile.
 This, to a certain extent, is subject to refining spreads, fertilizer margins, receipt of distributions from the Partnership and general economic financial, competitive, legislative, regulatory and other factors that are beyond our control.
 Our business may not generate sufficient cash flow from operations, and future borrowings may not be available to us under our credit facility (or other credit facilities we may enter into in the future) in an amount sufficient to enable us to pay our indebtedness or to fund our other liquidity needs.
 We may seek to sell additional assets to fund our liquidity needs but may not be able to do so.
-We may also need to refinance all or a portion of our indebtedness on or before maturity.
-We may not be able to refinance any of our indebtedness on commercially reasonable terms or at all.
+We may also need to refinance all or a portion of our indebtedness on commercially reasonable terms or at all.